LilyBukkit/LilyBukkit-QA/README.md

 * Rosepad version: `1.1.0.5-beta`
 * [LilyBukkit API](https://github.com/Vladg24YT/LilyBukkit-API) version: `1.0.4`

+You can discuss this project on the [Forum](https://github.com/Vladg24YT/LilyBukkit/discussions)

 *More info on the ARG can be found [here](https://alphaver.fandom.com/wiki).*

-*You can discuss the project on my Discord server: https://discord.gg/sVR3FeGV*

 ## Development plan